 Please see UCL website for full information about fees and costs for this programme.

 Qualification and course duration

 The programme is delivered via keynote lectures, subject lectures, seminars, workshops, tutorials and directed study days at the IOE as well as time spent in placement schools or colleges.
-Assessment is by practical teaching, assignments and portfolio tasks.
+Assessment is by observation of practical teaching, assignments and portfolio tasks.